benhamill/zooplankton/README.md

 plankton that are animals (as opposed to phytoplankton, which are plants).

-Zooplankton is a library for helping you turn Rails routes into [URI Template strings](#uti-template-lolwut).
+Zooplankton is a library for helping you turn Rails routes into [URI Template strings](#uri-templates-lolwut).
 It's useful for helping yourself generate the `_links` part of [HAL](http://stateless.co/hal_specification.html), for example.

 ## Usage